nathan-rsnt/nathan-rsnt/README.md

 # Hello there 👋

 ## About Me
 I am a Software Engineer with a passion for Cyber Security.
-I love working on projects that allow me apply my knowledge writting software and hacking.
+I enjoy working on projects that allow me to apply my knowledge in both software development and ethical hacking.

-- 🔭 I’m currently working on a pentesting automation tool as a last project for my Computer Science degree.
+    🔭 I’m currently working on an automated pentesting tool as my final project for my Computer Science degree.
-- 🌱 I’m currently learning C++.
+    🌱 I’m currently learning C++.

 ## My Projects

 ### [Inside](https://github.com/nathanrsnt/inside)
 [![Project Screenshot](https://imgur.com/eESkPhZ.png)](https://github.com/nathanrsnt/inside)

-A pentesting automation tool that scan network and websites trying to find vulnerabilities.
-Once found, the application will try to exploit it and report back to the user if it was sucessfull.
+An automated pentesting tool that scans networks and websites for vulnerabilities.
+Upon finding a vulnerability, the application attempts to exploit it and reports back to the user if the exploitation was successful.

 ## Languages and Tools
 ### Languages